 6. Educational videos

 Another popular type of visual content, educational videos will appeal to many prospects in the early stages of the buyer’s journey.
 Videos are especially effective when paired with articles — after prospects become intrigued by watching a video, they can read on for more information.
-HubSpot is a great example of a B2B company using video effectively.

 8. Social media posts